css-materials/course-site/content/faq/homework-evaluations/index.Rmd

 ## Assignments

 **Required work**: Students will complete a series of programming assignments linked to class materials.
 Specifically, there will be six homework assignment and a final project.
 Homework 1 is evaluated on a Pass/Fail basis.
-Subsequent homework assignments (2 to 6) and the final project are graded using a point system and a rubric, described below.
+Subsequent homework assignments (2 to 7) are graded using a point system and a rubric, described below.
 See the [Homework](https://computing-soc-sci.netlify.app/homework/) section of this website for more details on each assignment.
 Assignments will initially be detailed and come with starter code or an initial version of the program where you need to fill in the blanks to make it work.
 As the course moves on and your skills become more developed, less help upfront will be provided.

 **Deadlines and late work**: All assignments are due at 11:59 PM Chicago time (submit the link to your GitHub repo on Canvas).
 There will be a 15-minute grace period.
 After that, late submissions will be penalized by half-a-point for every day (24h) they are late.
 For example, if your score for a given assignment is 14.5 points and you turn it in one day late, your final score will be 14 points.
-Summer courses are intense and proceed at a fast speed, submitting late work will undermine your learning.
+Quarter system courses are intense and fast-paced; late work will hinder your learning.

 **Missed Assignments**: We expect students to submit all assignments.
 A missed assignment is worth 0 points (0%) and, as such, will negatively affect your final grade.
 Please reach out if you miss an assignment due to extraordinary circumstances (illness or emergency).
 I may grant additional extensions on a case-by-case basis.
 Whenever possible, inform me before the deadline.
 Things like having a heavy workload in a given week or starting a given assignment too late do not qualify as extraordinary circumstances.

 **Incomplete Assignments**: If more than 25% of the assignment is missing, we won't grade it and will treat it as a missed assignment (see point above).
-Otherwise, we will grade it with a penalty for each element of the rubric (e.g., if you score "Good" on "Reproducibility," you will gain "Needs Improvement," etc.).
+Otherwise, we will grade it with a penalty for each element of the rubric.

-**Plagiarism**: While students are encouraged to assist one another in debugging programs and solving problems, and are allowed to use online resources it is imperative that students learn how to write code, debug, etc. for themselves.
+**Plagiarism**: While students are encouraged to assist one another in debugging programs and solving problems, and are allowed to use online resources, it is imperative that students learn how to write code, debug, etc. for themselves.
 That is, students need to understand, write, and submit their own work.
 We will run random checks, and if we detect plagiarized code, the whole assignment will be graded as 0.
-Read our [Plagiarism policy](https://computing-soc-sci.netlify.app/faq/course-obj-expectations/#plagiarism-and-academic-integrity) for details.
+Make sure to read our [Plagiarism policy](https://computing-soc-sci.netlify.app/faq/course-obj-expectations/#plagiarism-and-academic-integrity) for details.

 <!--
 * You can re-do one assignment of your choice and we will re-grade it.
 The re-do can be submitted at any time before the last day of class and must include a narrative that explains why you are re-doing the assignment and what you have improved (e.g., "I did not understand functions that well, especially this and that.
 Now...")
 -->

-## Evaluation philosophy
+## Evaluation Philosophy

 I do not think that grades are the best way to support learning and demonstrate progress.
 I find that numeric scores on assignments tend to cause students anxiety if they do not achieve a perfect 100%.
 However, this university, like most education systems, require instructors to assign each student a letter grade at the end of the course.